jboyd8/jamieboydphotography/README.md

 for my HTML and CSS code.
 I used all of these periodically throughout development to ensure I was always adhering to standards.
 Due to my usage of the Jinja templating system.
 I had to manually go through the errors and look which ones were valid as it doesn't recognise Jinja syntax.

+I used Travis throughout production to ensure that every time i made a change to the deployed site it built correctly.
+I added a snippet of code to a travis.yml file and then added some markdown to my README so that I could always see the status i case anything went wrong.

 My choice of browser for this project was firefox developer edition.
 This is my go to browser due to the really good dev tools.
 The dev tools play a huge part in how I developed my website.
 When working on bug fixes or new styles I always use the dev tools